offbyone/OpenTable-Reservation-Maker/README.md

 - [ ] Deletion endpoint (Not sure if this is useful?
 But maybe if this turns into an API)
 - [ ] Date exclusions - make it so that you can exclude specific dates that don't work
 - [ ] Support multiple restaurants being watched at the same time
+- [ ] Support restaurants that require a credit card